 While many of us are taught to project an image of success, perfection, and strength, there is much to be gained from owning and even sharing your own weaknesses or vulnerabilities.
-By acknowledging our vulnerability, we can actually empower ourselves and learn to connect with others more authentically.
+By acknowledging our ability to practice vulnerability, we can actually empower ourselves and learn to connect with others more authentically.
 When you put up emotional walls and defenses, you may be blocking yourself from fully experiencing life.
 Yes, it is true that trusting people can end in emotional pain, but without being willing to take the risk to trust, you might miss out on some of life's greatest joys.
-If others have hurt you in the past, this article will outline what you need to know in order to learn to trust again.
+If others have hurt you in the past, this article will outline what you need to know in order to trust again.

 Can I Trust Again?

 When it comes to trusting someone again, it is not an impossible task.
 Peer reviewed studies and research shows that you can trust anyone with practice, and most people can be trusted in the right circumstances—even if they have been untrustworthy in the past.
 Of course, this concept is easier said than done, since you have to be sure that a relationship is set up for complete honesty and openness.
 This relationship work can take a lot of effort.
 Just know, you are not alone in your unwillingness to trust others; keep reading for more information on facing and working on trust issues.